Contrast-Security-OSS/contrast-maven-plugin/README.md

 # Contrast Maven Plugin

 Repository for the Contrast Maven plugin.
-This plugin will download and install the Contrast Java agent pre-integration tests.
+This plugin will download and install the Contrast Java agent during the initialize lifecycle phase.
-Then it will verify no new vulnerabilities were found in the post-integration test lifecycle phase.
+Then it will verify no new vulnerabilities were found before you call the verify goal.

-Setting '-Djavaagent:contrast.jar' is required.

 ## Goals